we3lab/wwtp-energy-tariffs/README.md

 - **Month Accessed**: month in which this tariff was downloaded (if known)
 - **Year Accessed**: year in which this tariff was downloaded (if known)
 - **Relevant CWNS Numbers**: list of facilities to which this tariff applies
-- **URL**: link to the original document in this repository in PDF, Excel, or Word format

 If the referenced tariff included multiple sheets with different filed or effective dates, then the most recent date of the entire book was used.
-Date accessed is only included for non-static HTML pages, which were archived with the [Wayback Machine](https://archive.org/web/).
-All documents are available in the `references` folder.
+Date accessed is only included for non-static HTML pages.

 ## Dummy Energy Data
 One week of sample energy data at 15-minute timescales is copied for a year to be used by `sample_usage.py`.